phenelzine/dotfiles/README.md

 # DOTFILES #
 A not so good vaporwave-themed openbox/tint2 enviornment.
 If anyone for any reason finds this trash, and wants to test it, the instructions and requirements are written below.
-This is my first attempt at publishing my bad dotfiles.

 #### [place the first three folders from the 'dotfiles' directory in your '.config' directory and leave .zshrc and .bashrc in /home] ####